tobinbrooke/icue2mqtt/README.md

 *Installing*

-there is currently no installers.
+there are currently no installers.
 The repository will need to be cloned and built/installed manually:
 * Run PowerShell as administrator
 * CD to the icue2mqtt directory of the cloned repository
 * Run "dotnet publish -r win-x64 -c Release"